Office Hours

 Get experience related to your major or career field.
 Establish a record of reliability and productivity in a work setting.
 Be sure to get a letter of recommendation from your employer.

-Register with Career Services and gain access to summer jobs, internships, employer/industry information, resume database, on-campus interviews & more!
+Gain access to summer jobs, internships, employer/industry information, post your resume, schedule on-campus interviews & more!

 Sophomore Year